mackron/c89atomic/README.md

 Differences With C11
 --------------------
-For praticality, this is not a drop-in replacement for C11's `stdthread.h`.
+For practicality, this is not a drop-in replacement for C11's `stdthread.h`.
 Below are the main differences between c89thread and stdthread.

   * All operations require an explicit size which is specified by the name of the function, and only 8-,